Lee Presson and the Nails

 Lee Presson and the Nails is a swing band that formed in San Francisco in October 1994 during the late 1990s swing revival.

 History

 The band won a California Music Award (Bammie) in 1998 for Best Swing/Cabaret Act and an SF Weekly Award for Best Swing Band later that year.
 The band temporarily disbanded in 2004 Lee Presson moved to Hollywood, where he played keyboard for the Oingo Boingo tribute band Dead Man's Party.
 Lee Presson and the Nails performed a reunion show in San Francisco on 16 September 2006 at the DNA Lounge.
+They played their final live show on October 25th, 2024.
+They still perform on their youtube channel.